bubu93200/MITmscore/readme.md

 - code simplier
 - a lot of libraries (and usable MIDI libraries)
 - python works on windows, linux, macos so program in python is usable on these 3 systems without modifications
 - C or C++ code can be embedded in python script if necessary to accelerate code execution
+- a lot of libraries.
+For this subject : mido.

 # Program architecture
 ## Setting File
 - file is read at each launch.
 - If not exist, create a setting file with default options
-## On musescore sheet :
+## On musescore sheet : (prigram written in Qt)
   - create L and R symbols (and other if necessary) which ca nbe attached on each note
   - colorize in red or green notes attached to L or R symbols (colors can be modified)
-## Qt sheet or panel to interface to program
+## Qt sheet or panel to interface to program (written in Qt)
   - button to select pourcentage of velocity (to play slowly for training)
   - checkbox to select Left and/or Right fingering to play
-  - button to play score
+  - button to begin training

-  -
+## On button "begin training" (program written in python)
+- create midi file of the score
+- create a Midi input to hear Midi keyboard
+- on each note in midi file :
+   - read midi file of piano input
+   - make a comparison between reference Midi file and input from instrument.
+   - on scoresheet colorize note from green to red to evaluate if note if Layed good or false
+   - on scoresheet advance cursor to next note

 # Releases
 0.00 Nothing at this point